 The livers of healthy animals have been prized foods for millenia.
 Whether we’re talking about beef liver, chicken liver, lamb liver, or lesser-known options, liver is simply loaded with important and hard-to-get nutrients.
 Yet liver contains such an abundance of certain nutrients that it is possible to eat too much of it!
 For instance, more than a few full servings a week can run the risk of vitamin A overdose.
 So…is liver good for you, or bad for you?

-In this article, we’ll be taking an objective look.
+In this article, we’ll be taking an objective look at this question whether you’re getting your liver fresh, or from desiccated liver supplements.

 What is Liver?